How to grow lupins

 - Cover with compost, gently tap the pot, and water until germination.

 Where to plant and grow your lupins

 Plant lupins out from October to April.
-They like full sun and will produce less flowers if in a shaded position.
-Lupins will flower throughout June and July.
+They prefer full sun but also will grow in dappled shade but will produce slightly less Lupins will flower throughout June and July.

 Lupins prefer well-drained but moist soil, however they are tolerant of many conditions and will be quite happy in sandy soil.
 Position them in a sheltered spot where wind will not damage the tall flower spikes.

 Leaves are soft to touch, covered in tiny hairs, and pale green in colour.
 However, because they can be poisonous, if there are small children in the garden who may be attracted to the tactile foliage, you may want to place taller Lupins towards the back of a border.